-Deductible fees related to home ownership are limited to home mortgage interest and certain real estate taxes, which are itemized deductions on Federal Schedule A. As explained below, these deductible fees do not include Homeowners’ Assessment fees you pay to a Homeowner’s Association.
+Deductible fees related to home ownership are limited to home mortgage interest and certain real estate taxes, which are itemized deductions on Federal Schedule A (Form 1040) Itemized Deductions.
+As explained below, these deductible fees do not include Homeowners’ Assessment fees you pay to a Homeowner’s Association.

-Per IRS Publication 530 Tax Information for Homeowners, page 3:
+Per IRS Publication 530 Tax Information for Homeowners, on page 3:

 Items You Can't Deduct as Real Estate Taxes

 The following items aren’t deductible as real estate taxes.